Bardiel & Cortensor Router

 Virtual agents → Bardiel → Cortensor Router → Cortensor Network

-Bardiel’s value is not “moving bits”; it’s deciding how to talk to Router, and how to interpret what comes back.
+Bardiel’s value is not “moving bits”; it is deciding how to talk to Router and how to interpret what comes back.

 4. Request Lifecycle (Router + Bardiel Together)